 Find out how you can get involved in recruiting and training early years teachers.

-This information is for early years training providers.
-If you are interested in applying for early years initial teacher training (ITT), visit the Get into Teaching website.
+This information is for early years initial teacher training (ITT) providers.
+If you’re interested in applying for early years ITT, visit the Get into Teaching website.
 Advice for employers can be found in the early years initial teacher training: a guide for employers.

 Early years ITT leads to the award of early years teacher status (EYTS).